db-tu-dresden/TSL/README.md

 ## <a id="tsl-usage"></a>**Usage**

 In the following section, we distinguish between two use cases: (i) using the TSL within an existing project and (ii) contributing primitives and extensions (or starting from scratch).
+As an entry-point to get an overview about the provided functionality, please look into our [github page](https://db-tu-dresden.github.io/TSL/).

 ### <a id="tsl-include"></a>__Using the TSL in your project__ (recommended for users)